codefresh-io/docs.codefresh.io/_docs/integrations/kubernetes.md

 Once the cluster been added successfully you can go to the `Kubernetes` tab to start working with the services of your cluster.

-#### The proper/secure way
+#### Kubernetes <=1.23: The proper/secure way

-For production environments you should create a service account and/or role for Codefresh access.
+For production environments, create a service account and/or role for Codefresh access.
 The minimum permissions Codefresh needs to work with the cluster are the following:

 `codefresh-role.yml`